pavlos-konstantinidis/config-tool_mock/README.md

 9. [x] Auto-instantiate protocols
 10. [x] Make protocols dropable - accepting block and group instances
 11. [x] Visualize every instance with json-tree modal
-12. [ ] Flatten and abstract trials from Protocol instance
+12. [ ] Update [1] by inserting a list (flow) in each block and parent-block instance, containing all trials, in the order set by the user.
 13. [ ] Push all trials to subjects associated with specified protocol
 14. [ ] Merge all subjects into one JSON, structure as specified and export
 15. [x] Deploy on digital ocean droplet for preview + [development server](https://github.com/aris-konstantinidis/config-tool_mock-server)